bvbohnen/X3_Customizer/README.md

  * Convert_Weapon_To_Energy

       Converts the given weapons, determined by bullet type, to use energy instead of ammunition.
 Ammo type may support general wares, and will reduce a ware by 1 per 200 shots.

+ * Convoys_made_of_race_ships

+      If convoy defense missions should use the convoy's race to select their ship type.
+The vanilla script uses randomized ship types (eg. a terran convoy flying teladi ships).

+ * Disable_Asteroid_Respawn

+    Incompatibilities: LU

+      Stops any newly destroyed asteroids from being set to respawn.
+This can be set temporarily when wishing to clear out some unwanted asteroids.
+It is not recommended to leave this transform applied long term, without some other method of replacing asteroids.

+ * Disable_Combat_Music

+    Incompatibilities: LU

+      Turns off combat music, keeping the normal environment musc playing when nearing hostile objects.
+If applied to a saved game already in combat mode, combat music may continue to play for a moment.
+The beep on nearing an enemy will still be played.

+ * Disable_Generic_Missions

+      Disable generic missions from spawning.
+Existing generic missions will be left untouched.

+ * Disable_OOS_War_Sector_Spawns

+    Incompatibilities: LU

+      Disables spawning of dedicated ships in the AP war sectors which attack player assets when the player is out-of-sector.
+By default, these ships scale up with player assets, and immediately respawn upon being killed.
+This patches '!fight.war.protectsector'.

+ * Enhance_Mosquito_Missiles

+      Makes mosquito missiles more maneuverable, generally by increasing the turn rate or adding blast radius, to make anti-missile abilities more reliable.

+ * Fix_OOS_Laser_Missile_Conflict

+    Incompatibilities: LU

+      Allows OOS combat to include both missile and laser fire in the same attack round.
+In vanilla AP, a ship firing a missile will not fire its lasers for a full round, generally causing a large drop in damage output.
+With the change, adding missiles to OOS ships will not hurt their performance.

+ * Fix_Pericles_Pricing

+    Incompatibilities: XRM, LU

+      Applies a bug fix to the enhanced pericles in vanilla AP, which has its npc value set to 1/10 of player value, causing it price to be 1/10 what it should be.
+Does nothing if the existing npc and player prices are matched.

+ * Fleet_Interceptor_Bug_Fix

+    Incompatibilities: LU

+      Apply bug fixes to the Fleet logic for selecting ships to launch at enemies.
+A mispelling of 'interecept' causes M6 ships to be launched against enemy M8s instead of interceptors.
+Patches !lib.fleet.shipsfortarget.xml.

+ * Increase_Escort_Engagement_Range

+    Incompatibilities: LU

+      Increases the distance at which escort ships will break and attack a target.
+In vanilla AP an enemy must be within 3km of the escort ship.
+This transform will give custom values based on the size of the escorted ship, small, medium (m6), or large (m7+).

+ * Keep_TLs_Hired_When_Empty

+      When a hired TL places its last station, it will remain hired until the player explicitly releases it instead of being automatically dehired.

+ * Kill_Spaceflies

+    Incompatibilities: LU

+      Kills active spaceflies by changing their "is disabled" script command to make them self destruct .
+Intended for use with games that have accumulated many stale spacefly swarms generated by Improved Races 2.0 or XRM or other mods, which add spacefly swarms each time a game is loaded, causing accumulating slowdown (eg. 85% SETA slowdown after 200 loads).
+Use Prevent_Accidental_Spacefly_Swarms to stop future spacefly accumulation, and this transform to clean out existing spaceflies.

+ * Patch_Ship_Variant_Inconsistencies

+      Applies some patches to some select inconsistencies in ship variants.
+Modified ships include the Baldric Miner and XRM Medusa Vanguard, both manually named instead of using the variant system.
+This is meant to be run prior to Add_Ship_Variants, to avoid the non-standard ships creating their own sub-variants.
+There may be side effects if the variant inconsistencies were intentional.

+ * Prevent_Accidental_Spacefly_Swarms

+      Prevents spaceflies from spawning swarms when created by a script using the 'create ship' command.
+Aimed at mods such as Improved Races 2.0 and XRM which create all ships, record data, and then destroy the ships, leaving behind the spacefly swarm, with swarms accumulating across game loads and slowing the game down.

+ * Remove_Combat_Beep

+      Removes the beep that plays when entering combat.

+ * Remove_Factory_Build_Cutscene

+    Incompatibilities: LU

+      Removes the cutscene that plays when placing factories by shortening the duration to 0.
+Also prevents the player ship from being stopped.
+May still have some visible camera shifts for an instant.

+ * Remove_Khaak_Corvette_Spin

+      Remove the spin on the secondary hull of the Khaak corvette.
+The replacement file used is expected to work for vanilla, xrm, and other mods that don't change the model scene file.

+ * Remove_Ship_Variants

+      Removes variants for selected ships.
+May be used after Add_Ship_Variants has already been applied to an existing save, to safely remove variants while leaving their tships entries intact.
+In this case, leave the Add_Ship_Variants call as it was previously with undesired variants, and use this tranform to prune the variants.
+Existing ships will remain in game, categorized as unknown race, though new ships will not spawn automatically.
+Variants will be removed from existing shipyards the first time a game is loaded after running this transform.

+ * Remove_Sound

+      Removes a sound by writing an empty file in its place, based on the sound's id.

+ * Remove_Stars_From_Foggy_Sectors

+      Removes star backgrounds from sectors with significant fog and short fade distance.
+Fogged sectors sharing a background with an unfogged sector will not be modified, as the background needs to be edited for all sectors which use it.
+Fade is removed from sectors which will not have their stars removed.

  * Remove_Weapon_Charge_Up